 Not just because it's the right thing to do, but because it could soon be a MoneySaving measure – in October 2017, Environment Secretary Michael Gove announced the Government is considering a countrywide deposit 'reward and return' scheme for plastic bottles to help improve recycling rates.
 This could see a small charge added to the cost of drinks, which would then be refunded when empty bottles are returned.

-Update Tue 22 Jan 2019: The Government announced in March 2018 it would be introducing a deposit return scheme “subject to consultation” later in the year, but this is still to be launched – see the Plastic bottle deposit scheme MSE News story for full details.
+Update 10 May 2019: The Government announced in March 2018 it was introducing a deposit return scheme "subject to consultation", but this is still to be launched – see the Plastic bottle deposit scheme MSE News story for full details.
 And in May 2019, Scotland announced plans to charge a 20p deposit on bottles and cans to encourage recycling.

-It’s also worth noting that some local authorities issue fixed penalty notices to residents for not putting the right rubbish in the right bin, resulting in a fine of £60 – and that definitely ISN’T MoneySaving.
+It's also worth noting that some local authorities issue fixed penalty notices to residents for not putting the right rubbish in the right bin, resulting in a £60 fine – and that definitely ISN'T MoneySaving.